-The panel will consider representations and evidence from both the Resident Doctor and from those who are closely involved with their training, such as the ES and FPD.
+The panel will consider representations and evidence from both the Foundation resident doctor and from those who are closely involved with their training, such as the ES and FPD.

 Any additional witnesses and evidence can be called by the appeal panel.